thangmai/notify-me/README.md

 * Use chiba's plugin for sms providers
 * Integrate selenium tests for UI
 * Pagination, grids and dispatchers
-* Weird accents not working for tts rendering

 ## License